PierUgit/enhanced-allocatables/README.md

 -- `lb`and `ub` must not be coded together in this case
 - `d` is an integer that tells to drop the `k` last elements of `array` -- `lb`and `ub` must not be coded together in this case
+- `m` is a rank 1 array that determines the lower and upper bounds of `array` -- `lb`and `ub` must not be coded in this case
+- `s` is a scalar or a rank 1 array
+-- if a scalar
+--- `s` is used to fill the entire resized array if keep=.false.
+--- `s` is used to fill the extended part of the resized array if keep=.true.
+-- if a rank 1 array
+--- `s` determines the lower and upper bounds of `array`
+--- the content of `s` is copied to array

 ### `call edeallocate(array)`